marktellez/marktellez/README.md

 ## Hello world!
 My name is [Mark Tellez] 👋

-I am a Sr. Software developer who loves JavaScript, React, Next, and Mongo!
-I spend about half of my time mentoring new, jr, and mid level developers and making Youtube videos, tutorials, and even small films!
+I am a Sr. Software developer who spends most of his time researching machine learning and large language models.
+My specialty is helping developers and companies leverage artificial intelligence for maximum results with minimum input!

 I am available for hire to supercharge your development team with all my years of experience in web devleopment.

 # Been writing code for over 25 years, learned from it

+- :brain: My passion is levering AI to code, create graphics, and even video!
 - :tada: I focus mainly on web 2 & 3 apps built using NextJS React, Ethers, Polygon, and of course, Solidity
 - :computer: I teach JavaScript, React, Blockchain, and HTML/CSS via live mentorship @ [DevmentorLive]
 - :tv: I release screencasts weekly on JavaScript and React @ [Youtube]